abrarsheikhsony/SFDC-streaming-api-events/README.md

 <ul>
 <li>The user must have API Enabled permission.</li>
 <li>The user must enable Streaming API and Dynamic Streaming Channel Creation permissions under the User Interface section in Setup.</li>
-<li>The user must have Read permission on the PushTopic standard object to receive notifications.</li>
+<li>The user must have Read permission on the Push Topic standard object to receive notifications.</li>
-<li>The user must have Create permission on the PushTopic standard object to create and manage PushTopic records.</li>
+<li>The user must have Create permission on the Push Topic standard object to create and manage PushTopic records.</li>
 <li>The user must have Author Apex permission to create a PushTopic from the Developer Console.</li>
+<li>To receive notifications, the user must have “Read” permission on the Streaming Channel standard object.</li>
+<li>To create and manage notifications, the user must have “Create” permission on the Streaming Channel standard object.</li>
 </ul>

 ## Subscribe to and Replay Events Using a Lightning Component